Substation Fire grows to 70,000 acres, with 15 percent containment

 The designation means more resources from outside Oregon are available to fight the Substation Fire, which has burned more than 70,000 acres and forced several communities to evacuate.

+The city of Biggs went from a Level 3 evacuation to Level 2 on Thursday.
+Moro and Grass Valley were expected to go from Level 3 to Level 2 on Friday, meaning residents can return to their homes and just be prepared to evacuate again if necessary.

 The fire continues to grow on the south end, near the Deschutes River canyon.
-Gusts up to 40 mph have swept through the area each day the fire has burned, making it difficult for firefighters to control it.
+High temperatures and gusts up to 40 mph have swept through the area each day the fire has burned, making it difficult for firefighters to control it.

 Fire officials announced Friday morning that the fire was 15 percent contained.